mongodb/docs/mongodb/source/reference/server-status.rst

    The ``dur.compression`` value ...

-TODO not included in existing documentation...
+TODO dur.compression  not included in existing documentation. and not apparent

 .. describe:: dur.commitsInWriteLock